 Email marketing has been around for a long time and has evolved considerably over the years.
 Throughout changes in technology and how businesses connect with their consumers and communities, email marketing remains one of the most effective components of a digital marketing campaign.
 When executed well, it offers great insight to what your audience is interested in, and how to convert leads into customers.

-Here are ten things that will help increase your open rates, engagement, and the overall effectiveness of your email marketing campaigns.
+Here are ten practices that will help increase your open rates, engagement, and the overall effectiveness of your email marketing campaigns.

 1. Brand consistency: Your email campaigns must be consistent with your branding.
 The reader should be able to look at the email and, without even reading one word, know it is from your organization.
 Seems pretty logical, but I have seen email campaigns that stray far from what the rest of the brand looks like, and it doesn’t make sense to me.